Mokens/MIPs/MIPS/mip-2.md

 To acheive this goal here are some of the activities and objectives of the Mokens project:
 1. Implement technology, methods, plans and activities to make mokens desirable and useful as cryptocollectibles and non-fungible tokens.
-2. Find and create more usecases for mokens.
+2. Find and create more use cases for mokens.
 3. Find people willing to join the Mokens community and help with the various activities and sub-projects.
 4. Find and help integrate mokens with projects, such as Ethereum-based games and systems.
 5. Start, support and encourage new projects that use mokens.